Davidxswang/leetcode/README.md

 - If the current CHANGE makes me lose money(current balance < 0), I should start over. -> reset the current balance = 0.

+## 160 Intersection of Tow Linked Lists
+I found the genious solution from the discussion area, by @icrtiou.
+The link is here: https://leetcode.com/problems/intersection-of-two-linked-lists/discuss/49798/Concise-python-code-with-comments

+Basically this is make two lists connected, one is A+B, the other is B+A. These two will have the same length.
+Use two pointers to go from the beginning of each connected list and see if these two pointers will be the same.

+There are two cases that these two pointers will be the same:
+- when they are both None, which will be at the end.
+This means they don't share any common element.
+- when they have some common element and they are both pointing to that element at the same time.

+This is a very brilliant idea.

 ##